karakelian/getting-started/README.md

   - basic programming: as introduced in COMP110, CIT160, CIT260, etc., etc.,
   - elememtry knowledge of docker: as introduced in CIT160

-The writeup of this lab assignment presume this knowledge.
+The writeup of this assignment presume this knowledge.
 If you don't know how to perform a particular step:
   - ask!
   - ask your teammates!
   - ask in slack!